Table of Contents

 Many substances found in the workplace can cause disease.
 This occurs when the toxins irritate the lining in your lungs.
 Common causes include:

-- Dust from things such as wood, cotton, coal, asbestos, silica, and talc.
+- Dustfrom things such as wood, cotton, coal, asbestos, silica, and talc.
 Pesticides, drug or enzyme powders, and fiberglass also can hurt your lungs.
-Even cereal grains and coffee particles can cause damage.
+Even cereal grains, coffee particles, and food flavorings used to make microwave popcorn can cause damage.

 How is occupational respiratory disease diagnosed?